At Penn State, advanced standing credits may be awarded for college-level work taken at regionally accredited institutions, provided:

 - Actual letter grades are not transferred from other institutions — just the credit — so your Penn State GPA will not be affected by transfer credits.

-If you are thinking about supplementing your undergraduate degree requirements by taking a course outside Penn State, we recommend that you visit Undergraduate Admission's Transfer Course Evaluation Guide to conduct your own unofficial evaluation.
+If you are supplementing your undergraduate degree requirements by taking a course outside of Penn State, we reccomend that you utilize the Transfer Credit Tool.